AmadeusITGroup/otter/docs/testing/POST_MESSAGE_INTERCEPTOR.md

 }
 ```

-The function passed as an argument to the ``listen`` method is optional, but is highly recommend since it enables to filter out unuseful messages (e.g. webpack-dev-server ones).
+The function passed as an argument to the ``listen`` method is optional, but is highly recommend since it enables to filter out unnecessary messages (e.g. messages from webpack-dev-server).

-Also, the ``getMessages`` method poll the internal app memory for new messages.
+Also, the ``getMessages`` method polls the internal app memory for new messages.
 The default poll interval is set to **100 ms**.
 Also, by default, it retries eternally until it finds a message.
-To modify those parameters, just call it like:
+To modify those parameters, just call it like this:

 ```typescript
 const pollInterval: number = 250; // 250ms